abo-ah-md/holberton-portfolio-project/Stage3/README.md

 3. **Exit criteria:**
    - If all smoke tests pass, the build is considered stable enough for further testing or demo.
    - If any smoke test fails, the build is rejected, issues are logged, and fixes are required before proceeding.

+### Technical Justifications
+The project uses a modern, web‑native architecture with GitHub-based collaboration, an API‑first mindset, and integration-focused QA to align with Holberton’s full‑stack learning goals and the needs of a Saudi student textbook marketplace.

+## High-level architecture choices

+The system is structured as a full‑stack web platform with a clear separation between the React frontend client, backend APIs, and data storage, which supports real-time listings, search, and secure student transactions.
+An API‑first backend approach enables future mobile apps and external integrations (such as partner bookstores or verification services) without redesigning the core platform.

+## Stack and technology selection

+The application uses React on the client side, with Supabase providing backend services, authentication, and a managed PostgreSQL database layer.
+This React + Supabase combination replaces a traditional custom backend, allowing the team to focus on UI, data modeling, and security policies while Supabase handles infrastructure, instant REST APIs, and real-time features.
+## Domain-specific design decisions

+The platform focuses specifically on university textbooks (excluding notes or summaries), with planned features such as ISBN-based cataloging, course-level filters, and university-affiliated user profiles to keep scope narrow and search results highly relevant for Saudi students.
+Leaving broader academic content and complex payment options out of the MVP reduces regulatory and technical risk while still delivering value through textbook discovery, condition verification, and straightforward secure payments.
+## Process, SCM, and collaboration

+A lightweight Git Flow–inspired strategy with a stable `main` branch, an integration-focused `dev` branch, and short‑lived feature branches keeps collaboration manageable while preserving release stability.
+Pull requests reviewed by one or two teammates promote knowledge sharing and help prevent regressions as different roles (PM, UI/UX, frontend, backend) contribute to overlapping features.

+## Quality assurance and API-first testing

+The team emphasizes integration testing via Swagger UI and manual smoke tests rather than a large unit-test suite, prioritizing validation of actual HTTP behavior and end‑to‑end user flows.
+Using an OpenAPI/Swagger specification as both documentation and a testing driver maintains a clear contract between frontend, backend, and external services, reducing the chance of subtle API drift as the marketplace evolves.